 Bible Reading: Galatians 6:1-5

-Share each other’s troubles and problems.
+Share each other’s troubles and problems, and in this way obey the law of Christ.
 Galatians 6:2

 That’s a problem you face when you want to be an available friend.
-People seldom blurt out, “I need help.”
-But you can be sure it’s time to be an available friend when someone talks or acts in a way that shows any of these major signs:
+Figure on this: People seldom blurt, “I need help.”
+But you can be sure it’s time to be available when someone talks or acts in a way that shows any of these signs:

 There’s no doubt that God invites your hurting friends to tell him their cares and troubles (see 1 Peter 5:7).
-Because God cares about our disappointments, discouragement, and depression, he promises to help (see Hebrews 4:16).
-But God has another strategy to help: putting you into the lives of struggling friends.
+Because God cares about us, he says we can come to him, and he promises to help (see Hebrews 4: 16).
+But God has another strategy to help: inserting you into the lives of struggling friends.

-TALK: Who in your world needs you right now to be an available friend?
-What can you do for that person?
+REFLECT: Who in your world needs you right now to be an available friend?

 PRAY: Tell God today that you are available to minister his care and love this week to a hurting friend.